 “When we reached Boston, Mr. Wallcutt took us to Southac Street, and while we were looking for the number of the house, I heard someone say “Well, there’s father!”
 We turned to look, and it was indeed Lizzie calling “Father!”

-“In 1850, he went to Nova Scotia; he was afraid to stay in Boston after the passage of the Fugitive Slave Law.
+“In 1850, George Lewis went to Nova Scotia, afraid to stay in Boston after the passage of the Fugitive Slave Law.
 He stayed in Nova Scotia till the Proclamation of Emancipation.
-His daughter Lizzie is the wife of Mr. Richard S. Brown, of the Boston Custom House, well known as a good citizen, and a credit to his race.”
+His daughter Lizzie married Mr. Richard S. Brown, of the Boston Custom House, well known as a good citizen, and a credit to his race.”

-Delivering George Lewis to Boston was the first of many such interventions Austin Bearse would make during his career, which he set down in his memoir, Reminiscences of Fugitive-Slave Law Days in Boston.
+After delivering George Lewis to Boston, Austin Bearse made many more interventions during his career.
+He set them down in his memoir, Reminiscences of Fugitive-Slave Law Days in Boston.